 The secretary performs a variety of tasks aimed at managing the records and administrative functions of the chapter.
-The role has wide-ranging responsibilities, requiring much more than simply being present at all board meetings.
-He or she is an active conduit for communication to members and other stakeholders by giving proper notice of upcoming meetings and timely distribution of materials such as agendas and meeting minutes.
-Additionally, the secretary should be knowledgeable of and provide advice and resources to the board on topics such as governance issues, state laws/ reporting requirements, and risk management that will assist them in fulfilling their fiduciary duties.
-The chapter secretary must ensure that the following responsibilities are completed (personally or delegates tasks):
+The role has wide-ranging responsibilities as an active conduit for communication to members and other stakeholders by giving proper notice of upcoming meetings and timely distribution of materials such as agendas and meeting minutes.
+Additionally, the secretary should be knowledgeable of and provide advice and resources to the board on topics such as governance issues, state laws/ reporting requirements, and risk management that will assist in fulfilling chapter fiduciary duties (full customizable position description).